awsdocs/amazon-ecs-developer-guide/doc_source/service-configure-network.md

 # Step 2: Configure a network<a name="service-configure-network"></a>

 **Important**
 Amazon ECS has provided a new console experience for creating a service\.
-For more information, see [Creating a service using the new console](create-service-console-v2.md)\.
+For more information, see [Creating a service using the New Amazon ECS console](create-service-console-v2.md)\.

 If your service's task definition uses the `awsvpc` network mode, you must configure a VPC, subnet, and security group for your service\.